Elias Abu Shabaki

-Elias Abu Shabaki (also spelled Ilyas Abu Shabaka; الياس أبو شبكة, May 3, 1903 – January 27, 1947) was a Lebanese writer, poet, editor, translator and literary critic, he was one of the founders of the literary League of Ten and is considered as one of the leading figures of the Arabic Nahda Movement.
+Elias Abu Shabaki (also spelled Ilyas Abu Shabaka; الياس أبو شبكة, May 3, 1903 – January 27, 1947) was a Lebanese writer, poet, editor, translator, and literary critic.
+He was one of the founders of the literary League of Ten and is considered a leading figure of the Arabic Nahda Movement.
+Born into a well-to-do Lebanese family, Abu Shabaki developed an interest in poetry at a young age.
+The son of a merchant, he was orphaned early in life, a loss that deeply influenced his early work.
+Abu Shabaki worked as a teacher and translator, and in addition to publishing several volumes of poetry, he wrote as a journalist for numerous Arabic newspapers and literary magazines.

-Born into a well-to-do Lebanese family, Abu Shabaki became interested in poetry at a young age.
-The son of a merchant, he was left fatherless in his youth, an experience that would mark his earlier works.
-Elias worked as a teacher, translator and -in addition to publishing several volumes of poetry- as a journalist writing for many Arabic newspapers and literary magazines.
-Being an adherent to the Romantic school, Abu Shabki believed in inspiration and denounced conscious control in poetry.
-His poems were gloomy, deeply personal and often contained biblical overtones centering on his internal moral conflicts.
-Some of Abu Shabaki's work was very controversial in its time, particularly his poetry collection Serpents of Paradise which was regarded as obscene due to its overt sexual content.
-The poet's obsession with the spiritual consequences of carnality that was manifested in his writings was attributed to the guilt brought upon by his sexual escapades with various women when he was married and until his death from leukemia in 1947.

-Abu Shabaki called for the renewal and modernization of Arab literature, he inspired succeeding generations of poets.
-His contributions to literature were commemorated by turning his house in his hometown of Zouk Mikael into a museum.
+An adherent of the Romantic school, he valued inspiration and rejected conscious control in poetry.
+His poems are often gloomy and deeply personal, frequently featuring biblical themes centered on his internal moral conflicts.
+Some of his work was highly controversial at the time, particularly his poetry collection Serpents of Paradise, which was considered obscene due to its explicit sexual content.
+His recurring focus on the spiritual consequences of carnality reflected a guilt attributed to his extramarital affairs during his marriage, continuing until his death from leukemia in 1947.
+Abu Shabaki advocated for the renewal and modernization of Arab literature and inspired successive generations of poets.
+His literary legacy is honored by the transformation of his house in his hometown of Zouk Mikael into a museum.